-Sound enhanced website

 Gastroparesis.
 This is 50 percent of all patients.

-million Gastroparesis patients in the United States.
-Lack of medical education of Gastroparesis and patients not
+are over 5 million Gastroparesis patients in the United States.
+Lack of medical education of Gastroparesis and patients

-caused by diabetes, but can also be hereditary or occur as a result of surgery on the stomach or vagus nerve, viral infections,
+but can also be hereditary or occur as a result of surgery on the stomach or vagus nerve, viral infections, food poisoning,

-food poisoning, MS/Multiple Sclerosis, Parkinson's disease, ALS/Lou Gehrig's disease, stroke, medications that slow contractions
+MS/Multiple Sclerosis, Parkinson's disease, ALS/Lou Gehrig's disease, stroke, medications that slow contractions in the intestines

-in the intestines such as anticholinergics and narcotics, gastric bypass, lap band, gastric sleeve surgery, smooth muscle
+such as anticholinergics and narcotics, gastric bypass, lap band, gastric sleeve surgery, smooth muscle disorders, Scleroderma,

-disorders, Scleroderma, Amyloidosis, gastro esophageal reflux disease, metabolic disorders, autoimmune diseases, Mitochondrial
+Amyloidosis, gastro esophageal reflux disease, metabolic disorders, autoimmune diseases, Mitochondrial Disease, chemo/radiation

 has no known origin.
 Many diagnostic tests can be performed however it is still unknown to the medical profession the